Mastic – Natural Gum Resin From Chios – The Flavour of Greece

 As it was thought to have microbial properties mastic was widely used medicinally in the past and chewed to neutralise foul breath.

-In the 15th century, Andrés Laguna de Segovia (1499 -1559), a respected Spanish humanist physician, pharmacologist and botanist used mastic gum to treat advanced gum disease and promoted its use in dental care.
+In the 15th century, Andrés Laguna de Segovia (1499 -1559), a respected Spanish humanist physician, pharmacologist and botanist used mastic gum to treat advanced gum disease.

 The Uses of Mastic